Scriptural

 this personal revelation that we can truly discern that all humans,

-with God's will and commandments, we can consider them to be sinful.
+God's will and commandments, we can consider them to be sinful.

 Just remember that